OCF Connector for Impala on CDP: Install and Configure

 Metadata Extraction

-The OCF Connector for Impala on CDP supports default extraction—This type of MDE is based on default Impala API calls that are built in the connector code.
+The OCF Connector for Impala on CDP supports default extraction—This type of MDE is based on default Metastore API calls that are built in the connector code.

 Custom query-based MDE is not supported.